sam0sva1/test-task-golang-client-for-service/README.md

 ## Test task

-Requires to implement a client for an external service processes a limited number of items by batches for limited period of time.
+Required to implement a client for an external service that processes a limited number of items in batches over a limited period of time.

 > Didn't provide configuration settings and graceful shutdown